webventurer/simple-nextjs-starter/docs/stack-guide.md

   - Development tools and extensions
   - Learning resources and tutorials

+- **[Awesome React Components](https://github.com/brillout/awesome-react-components)** - A curated list of React components and libraries.
+This extensive collection focuses specifically on:
+  - UI components and widgets
+  - Form components and validation
+  - Data visualization and charts
+  - Layout and navigation components
+  - Animation and interaction libraries
+  - Specialized component categories

-*This resource is invaluable for discovering new React libraries, staying updated with ecosystem trends, and finding solutions for specific development needs.*
+*These resources are invaluable for discovering new React libraries, staying updated with ecosystem trends, and finding solutions for specific development needs.*